E-commerce

 Partner pipeline: definition and scope

-In this text, the pipeline refers to all the merchant contacts that you identify, qualify, and move forward to a concrete action: submission of a Plus or POS lead in the Partner Dashboard, store transfer, or other paid activity according to the Shopify Partner compensation terms (English page, official reference for amounts and dates).
-It is not a single tool called “pipeline” in the admin: it is your method for aligning prospecting, submissions, and follow-up with what Shopify exposes in Sales (Leads, Referrals).
+In this text, the pipeline refers to the set of merchant contacts that you identify, qualify, and move forward to a concrete action: submission of a Plus or POS lead in the Partner Dashboard, store transfer, or other paid activity according to the Shopify Partner compensation terms (English page, official reference for amounts and dates).
+It is not a single tool called “pipeline” in the admin: it is your method for aligning outreach, submissions, and follow-up with what Shopify exposes in Sales (Leads, Referrals).

 Three useful ideas from the start:

-What Shopify documentation says (leads and gains)
+What the Shopify documentation says (leads and earnings)

 « From the Leads page, you can track the status of your submitted leads, sort, filter and search for leads, and find the contact information of the Shopify sales representative assigned to your lead. »

-Topic | Where to verify it | Use for your pipeline |
+Theme | Where to check | Use for your pipeline |

 |---|---|---|

-Lead submission and tracking | Managing your leads and referrals | Statuses, Plus upgrade invitation, assigned representative contact |
+Lead submission and tracking | Managing your leads and referrals | Statuses, Plus upgrade invitation, contact for assigned representative |

 Commissions, promotions, taxes | Shopify Partner earnings | Plus, POS, apps, themes, active promotions |